Chemistry

 pH of Solutions Typically has a pH higher than 1 and is less acidic pH can vary depending on the specific dilution

-Buffering Capacity Exhibits limited buffering capacity Does not possess a significant buffering capacity
+Buffering Capacity Exhibits limited buffering capacity Does not possess the significant buffering capacity

 Reactivity Generally less reactive compared to strong acids Reactivity can vary depending on the specific acid